 It is the policy of the University of South Carolina Aiken that every currently enrolled fully-admitted, degree-seeking undergraduate student earning a "D+", "D", "F", "FN" or "WF" in a USC Aiken course may take up to two (2) undergraduate courses for a second time for the purpose of grade forgiveness.
 Both the first and second grades shall appear on the USC system permanent record, but only the second grade will be used in computing the University of South Carolina system grade point average.
 An explanatory notice will appear on the record.
 Once grade forgiveness is applied to a repeated course, the action may not be revoked.

 This policy does not preclude students from repeating classes multiple times, in accordance with program requirements, but only the second attempt at the class may forgive the original grade of "D+", "D", "F", "FN" or "WF".
 Grade forgiveness can only be applied once per course for a maximum of two courses (not to exceed eight credits) on a student’s undergraduate academic record, without regard to the number of degrees sought.
 Under the grade forgiveness policy, the forgiven and repeated class must both be the same class taken at the same USC campus.
 Courses transferred from other institutions are excluded from this policy.

-Courses in registered terms beginning Fall 2013, for which grade forgiveness is applied, will remain on the transcript with a notation "E" (for exclude) and the credit and grade will be excluded from the GPA.
-Forgiven courses are included in a student's total attempted hours but not in passed and earned hours.
+Courses in registered terms, for which Grade Forgiveness is applied, will remain on the students Academic Transcript with a notation of "E" (for exclude) and the credit and grade will be excluded from the GPA.
+Forgiven courses are included in a student's total attempted hours, but not in the passed or earned hours.

 Established requirements for repeating classes, admission to, or progression in, specific academic programs of the University take precedence over the grade forgiveness policy.
 Program or progression grade point averages are not affected by this policy.
 Refer to the guidelines for each program for specific requirements.